ALL-SEASON VS. HIGH-PERFORMANCE SUMMER TIRES

 ONE-SIDED WEAR

 One-sided wear occurs when one or more inner or outer ribs wear unevenly or faster than the rest of the tire, which indicates that a wheel alignment is required.
 This indicates that there is excessive camber in the suspension causing the top of the tire to lean too far inward or outwards putting high load levels on these areas of the tread.
+In most cases, irregular tread wear can be rectified by ensuring your tires are inflated properly.
+In other cases a mechanical adjustment is necessary.
+If you would like our opinion bring the vehicle over to our tire shop located at 48 Colonnade Rd in Ottawa

-We’d be glad to help take a look and determine your treadwear issue(s).
+We’d be glad to help take a look and determine your tread wear issue(s).